jdcloudcom/en/documentation/Elastic-Compute/JCS-for-Kubernetes/Best-Practices/Deploy-Helm.md

 # Deployment Helm
+With the business containerization and transformation to micro service-oriented architecture, a large single event is applied as multiple small monomers, so that each monomer can be independently deployed and extended, achieving agile development as well as rapid iteration and deployment.
+While bringing a lot of convenience, micro-services also lead to the sharp increase of the quantity of monomers, bringing a lot of challenges.
+Users hope to own the following functions to eliminate the challenges faced:
+- Obtain a mass of common basic application templates rapidly
+- Conveniently manage, edit and update a mass of Kubernetes configuration files
+- Quickly share and diplex Kubernetes configuration and application
+- Simply manage the release of application: rollback and view the release history
+Helm emerges at the right moment.
+As a package management tool, it can perfectly respond the above challenges brought by the large-scale application arrangement made by Kubernetes.
 ## Introduction
 **1. Introduction to Helm**
 Helm is a package management tool, packing Kubernetes resources (such as deployments, services and ingress) into a chart.
 With Helm, it can conveniently save chart in the chart repository for saving and sharing.
 Helm supports the version management releasing application configuration, making release configurable, simplifying version control, package, release, deletion, update and other operations for Kubernetes deployment and application.
 As shown by investigation report released by Kubernetes, 64% users use Helm to manage applications run in the environment of Kubernetes.
-Now, Helm is independent of Kubernetes and is the CNCF independent project.
 **2. Helm Architecture Chart**
 ![](https://github.com/jdcloudcom/cn/blob/edit/image/Elastic-Compute/JCS-for-Kubernetes/Helm架构图.png)
  The Helm architecture consists of the Helm client, the Tiller server end and the Chart repository.
 Upon deploying Tiller in Kubernetes, the Helm client can obtain the Chart package from the Chart repository, and install and deploy the same in JCS for Kubernetes.
 **3. Features**
  Helm is a management tool for the Kubernetes package, having the capacities below:
 - Creating new charts
 -	Packing charts in tgz files
 -	Interacting with the chart repository
 -	Installing and un-installing applications of Kubernetes
 -	Managing life cycle of charts installed with Helm
  **4. Helm Components**
 Helm has two major components, including the Helm client and the Tiller server:
 Helm client: This is command line tool used for the terminal users, with responsibilities below:
 -	Developing local chart